-Everyone in the trucking industry knows there is a driver shortage.
+Everyone in the trucking industry knows there is a driver shortage for company drivers.
 The driver shortage has been a steadily growing issue due to retiring drivers, lack of qualified drivers and industry turnover.
 Projections put the shortfall at as many as 175,000 drivers needed by 2024.
-According to the American Trucking Association, the amount of freight moved by trucks is expected to increase by 27 percent by 2027.
-So, unless something changes, the shortage will only get worse.

 Trucking companies have made a point to hire thousands of military veterans by connecting directly to each military branch.

 Companies are also connecting directly with driving schools to recruit drivers immediately after they finish.

 Reaching out to more women is another way to help companies deal with driver shortage.

 In order to combat the shortage, companies are going to have to start offering drivers the benefits they are requesting.

 Alabama Motor Express is working hard to make truck driver's lives better by offering more benefits and working to get drivers home more often.